samc1213/samc1213.github.io/_posts/2019-04-17-rideshare-dataset-getting-started.md

 ![5-dollar](/public/5-dollar.png)

 Now, for the important part.
-Add a new ssh key,
+Add a new ssh key:

 ![new-ssh](/public/new-ssh.png)

 Now, we need to generate an ssh key on our local machine.
 Ssh stands for "secure shell", and is a secure way to remotely access a server.
 We need to generate the a secure key that we'll give to Digital Ocean, so that when we try to login to our server, Digital Ocean will know that we're authorized to access the machine.
 To generate an ssh key, open up your Terminal application (I'm on OS X, but if you're on Windows, open up [Git bash](https://git-scm.com/downloads){:target="_blank"} instead of the normal Windows command prompt).
 Type `ssh-keygen`, and hit enter to use all the defaults.
-Next, type `vim ~/.ssh/id_rsa.pub`.
+Next, type `cat ~/.ssh/id_rsa.pub`.
 You should see a bunch of letters that mean nothing to you.
 Go ahead and copy this entire string into Digital Ocean.

 ![add-ssh](/public/add-ssh.png)